jamesbuckett/ckad-questions/04-ckad-services-networking.md

 clear
 # Test connectivity with Network Policy
 # This should NOT work with the Network Policy: my-netpol
+# Remember on Docker Desktop this will work as NetworkPolicy's are not enforced
 kubectl exec web-pod -- curl -s db-service:80
 ```